tpickering395/SandtrapGameProject/README.md

 * [x] Create a basic tilemap for feature and unit testing, optimally would include as varied physics sandboxing as can be present (i.e. round corners, sharp corners, moving (?) parts)

-* [ ] Procure Copyright/royalty free sound materials, or create them.
+* [ ] Procure Copyright/royalty free sound materials, or create them. (carried over to next roadmap)

-* [ ] Demo these audio assets.
+* [ ] Demo these audio assets. (carried over to next roadmap)

-* [ ] Brainstorm ideas for the inventory, item, and customization systems.
+* [x] Brainstorm ideas for the inventory, item, and customization systems.

 ### Developers: